GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 reduce cognitive effort is questionable for any real-world application, OOP programmers often consider it harmful, probably, not without a reason.
 In moderate amounts, though, it can produce truly elegant solutions.

-You may try to convince yourself in this by trying the following steps exactly in the order listed (the list may be a little opinionated):
+You may try to convince yourself in this by performing the following steps exactly in the order listed (the list may be a little opinionated):

 * Read "The Joy of Kotlin" by Pierre-Yves Saumont, which thoroughly describes the basics of functional programming and